Tag Archive for: Powderhorn Mountain Resort

 Driving on the Grand Mesa

 There’s one main road that crosses the Mesa, Hwy 65, also known as the Grand Mesa Scenic Byway.
 Yes, it’s scenic!
 From Grand Junction, head East on I-70.
 Take the exit for Hwy 65 to head south.
 It takes about 30 minutes to get to the town of Mesa, CO and 45 minutes to get to Powderhorn.
-Get your Google maps set up before you leave Grand Junction because you may not get a cell signal on the Mesa.
+Get your Google maps set up before you leave Grand Junction because you probably won’t have cell service on the Mesa.

 Continue on Hwy 65 and you’ll reach the town of Cedaredge, then Delta, and you can circle back up Hwy 50 to Grand Junction.
 Or…